 I honestly love a good fresh-squeezed lime, but I'm not a fool.
 Those frozen containers of limeade concentrate in the freezer at the grocery store call my name.
-They do, if you stand close enough you can hear it.
+They do call my name, if you stand close enough you can hear it.

 I'll happily use the drink mix and not feel guilty, and swap water for sparkling water, muddling the mint right in.
 SO EASY.
 If you add some rum you can call it a MOJITO and have a real party.

-Two recipes below.
-One from fresh limes (because really they rock), and my note on using limeade concentrate.
+I've given two recipes below.
+One uses fresh limes (because they rock), and my quick recipe using limeade concentrate.